Ron's Fly-Press Page

 Note: Due to spam problems I no longer post my e-mail address.

 This page is dedicated to setting up and working an historic forging tool which greatly predates the hydraulic press, the "fly-press."
-This tool is rarely found in US smithies, but is a very common tool in hot-shops in Europe.
+This tool is rarely found in western US smithies, but is a very common tool in hot-shops in Europe.
 I am providing this page as a source of information for those of you who, like me, have obtained one for their shop, and discovered that there is very little information out there regarding setting up and using one of these wonderful machines.
-I have a #P-6 fly-press that weighs roughly 700 pounds.
-Getting it shipped to my shop, moving it into the shop, building its mobile fly-press stand, and getting it lifted on to the stand, has been quite a task.
-I will attempt to highlight the most important aspects of this adventure in setting up my fly-press.
+I have a #P-6 fly-press that weighs roughly 700 pounds, and a #P-0.
+Getting the P-6 shipped to my shop, moving it into the shop, building its mobile fly-press stand, and getting it lifted on to the stand, has been quite a task.
+I will attempt to highlight the most important aspects of this adventure in setting up my first fly-press.

 First, you might wonder what a fly-press is.
 It is a manually operated screw press which has a massive screw and flywheel, or ball weighted handle, attached to the top of the screw to provide inertia to drive the screw down, which pushes the ram block/tool holder on to the work.
 It creates a tremendous force, and allows the operator to bend, forge, pierce, punch, or texture, metals precisely and easily once the necessary tooling has been made.
 Additionally, it provides tactile feedback to the operator, allowing very delicate work to be done that is pretty much beyond the range of hydraulic presses.
 Further, it only places the tool in contact with the work momentarily, preserving the heat in the work much more effectively than hydraulic presses.
 Besides, it is clean, uses no messy hydraulic oil, has no smell, requires no power supply, and it just works really well.